-Important note: When paraphrasing, page numbers are not used; however, when using a direct quote, the page number(s) where you found that quote must be included in the citation.
+Important note: When paraphrasing, page numbers are optional.
+However, when using a direct quote, the page number(s) where you found that quote must be included in the citation.

 Garza (2007) went on to explain that the "preference of either dogs or cats is indicative of other personality traits" (p.
 15).